 My parents bought me a very mini table for 8th birthday.
 The cue looked like a drummer’s drumstick without even a tip ha ha.
 The Balls were like marbles

-3) More importantly what made you want to start a career in coaching?
+3) What made you want to start a career in coaching?

 After winning local events and getting known, I would be practicing on my own and people would watch and ask me how I got so much screw or side or how I did certain shots.